PocketCoder/RebeccaBot/README.md

 ### Future feature ideas
 - [ ] Can be set to send a book quote in a thread (daily, weekly...)
+- [ ] Games to play: `!game`
+    - [ ] Ad-libs... (other word related ones, I'm open to ideas.)
+    - [ ] Guess the book, line by line the synopsis is revealed.
+Points for the earlier you get it.
+- [ ] Allow for users to have two suggestions in the pile.
+    - [ ] Let it be a setting set by the Mod. `!setting suggestions <number>`